Skip to content

 Follow the instructions in these tutorials and then return here to continue.

-3. Install the Elasticsearch Operator by following the steps in Install the Elasticsearch Operator using the CLI.
+2. Install the Elasticsearch Operator, Logging Operator and instance by following the steps in Installing Logging with Elasticsearch using the web console.

-[!NOTE] To specify the name of an existing StorageClass for Elasticsearch storage in step Create a Cluster Logging instance, open ARO web console > Storage > Storage Classes and find the supported storage class name.
+• To specify the name of an existing StorageClass for Elasticsearch storage in step Create an OpenShift Logging instance, open ARO web console > Storage > Storage Classes and find the supported storage class name.
+For example, managed-csi is used in this guide.

 Deploy sample application